For health professionals: Zika virus

 Infection may go unrecognized or be misdiagnosed as dengue, chikungunya or other viral infections causing fever and rash.

-Experts now agree that Zika virus causes both microcephaly and GBS.
+Experts now agree that Zika virus causes microcephaly and Guillain-Barré syndrome (GBS).

 Preliminary diagnosis is based on the patient's: